wpwoodjr/MandelRust/mb-kubernetes/README.md

 ```
 $ docker build --tag harbor.gsk.com/sdi/mandelbrot-server:<ver> .
 ```
-Then push the Docker container to Kubernetes:
+Update the version number in mandelbrot.yaml, then push the Docker container to Kubernetes:
 ```
 $ ./kubepush <ver>
 ```